Indian Institute of Cartoonists: Exhibitions : 2025

+BARTONS lifetime Achievement Award

 Maya Kamath Memorial Award

-The Maya Kamath Memorial Awards(MKMA) Competition for excellence in political cartoons and Best Budding Cartoonists award was started in 2008.
+The Maya Kamath Memorial Awards(MKMA : 2008-2021) Competition for excellence in political cartoons and Best Budding Cartoonists award was started in 2008.
 IIC is also organising MKMA competition.
 These awards have been instituted by the family of late cartoonist Maya Kamath(1951-2001).
 The jury for selecting best cartoons for the awards includes Girish Karnad, S. G. Vasudev, B. G. Gujjarappa and Satish Acharya.